FirelyTeam/firely-docs/docs_simplifier/simplifierPersonalContent.rst

 * Publish these resources when their status is "Active" (examples will always be published)
 * Publish all of them

+Search for Resources
+""""""""""""""""
-This tab also offers a search and filter option.
+The ``Resources`` tab also offers a search and filter option.

 You can filter Resources on their Published status (All/Yes/No) and their Publication Categories (ConformanceResource/ExampleResource).
 If you select the ConformanceResource Publication Category, the filter pane will show more options.
 You can further specify the Conformance Resource Types into StructureDefinition, ValueSet, and Extension.